4xxi/quality-checker/README.md

 Configuration
 -------------

+The basic architectural principle is working with _suites_.

+You should use default suites provided by library or configure your own.
+For more information take a look at Example section.

-The configuration is carried out through a file `quality.yml`
+The suites configuration is carried out through a file `quality.yml`

+Default configuration:

 ```
 suites: